NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/neonstore/neonstore-stackFromStore-tutorial.md

     neon_download(product="DP1.10058.001",
                   start_date="2019-01-01",
-                  end_date="2020-01-01",
+                  end_date="2021-01-01",
                   type="expanded",
                   site=c("TOOL","WREF","GUAN"))

 Let's take a look at the file structure created for these data.
-Here the folders are expanded to see the Toolik data folders, and the data folder is opened for the eddy covariance data from May 2019.
+The image below shows there is a folder for each data product, and the eddy covariance folder is opened, showing a sub-folder for each site.
+The Toolik site folder is open, showing sub-folders for each month of data.
+The data folder for May 2019 is open, showing the data files.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/neonstore-stackFromStore/neonstore-folders.png">
 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/neonstore-stackFromStore/neonstore-folders.png" alt="Folder structure of neonstore archive."></a>
 </figure>

-There is a folder for each data product, with subfolders for each site, and sub-subfolders for each month, which contain the data files.
+Some data and metadata files are stored at the level of the site sub-folder or the data product sub-folder; these files are not specific to a particular month, and are stored accordingly.

 We just downloaded the currently available data, which are the most recent.
 Remember that one of our goals here is to retain traceable files